TomatOrg/TomatBoot/boot-protocol.md

 The possible mapping types are
 * `KBOOT_MAPPING_IDENTITY` (0) - we will identity map the whole memory, this means the entry needs to be as a physical address.
 * `KBOOT_MAPPING_VIRTUAL` (1) - we will map the kernel to the higher half and direct map the memory as the `direct_mapping_base` specifies

-### Framebuffer
-The framebuffer allows you to configure the prefered bpp, width and height. if any of them is specified as zero, the bootloader will choose the highest value it can.

 ## Information structure
 The bootloader will treat entry function as the following format: